 This Plan of Management is a generic plan which covers numerous sites which are categorised as Park and General Community Use.
-Refer to Appendix A for a full list of parks and general community use land covered in this generic plan.
-Appendix B sets out land details for Crown land included in this Plan of Management.
-Maps showing the land which is categorised as Park and General Community Use land in this plan are in Appendix C.
+Refer to Appendix A for a full list of all parks and general community use, sportsground and natural areas land covered in the City of Ryde suite of generic plans.
+Maps showing the land which is categorised as Park and General Community Use land in this plan are in Appendix B.